 Of all the plants commonly used, comfrey has some of the most potential as a sunlight and air converting living contraption.
-Beyond any refinement of the contraptions used today, it yields excellent mulch for fertility and weed control (see my work in Mastering the Growing Edge for these functions), but also medical products.
+Beyond any refinement of the contraptions used today, it yields excellent mulch for fertility and weed control, but also medical products.

 Comfrey contains allantoin -a molecule which, in the human body, acts as a cell proliferant, i.e. helps tissue regenerate faster.
 Its use in this sense is ancient.
 Although this has not helped it in the present day, as it came out of the dark ages with plenty of superstition clogging its public image.
 But fast forward to the World Wars and mountains of comfrey were coming out of farmer’s fields for its patently proven ability to heal the wounds of war.